CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/basic-settings.md

 ---

-To activate the MRP 2.5 function in the SAP Business One menu, you need to enable AppEngine.
-This integration allows SAP Business One to display AppEngine plugins within the application.
+To activate the MRP 2.5 function in the SAP Business One menu, you need to enable CompuTec AppEngine.
+This integration allows SAP Business One to display CompuTec AppEngine plugins within the application.

 You can access MRP 2.5 in two modes: